 Course Size: 20

-- How to utilize the Dawson Diagnostic Wizard to communicate precise esthetic and functional tooth contours to the dental laboratory, for the fabrication of an optimal diagnostic wax up.
+- Use the Dawson Diagnostic Wizard® to communicate precise esthetic and functional tooth contours to the dental laboratory, for the fabrication of an optimal diagnostic wax-up.

 - Set cases up utilizing invisalign®, as well as do the periodontal surgical procedures (gingivectomy/crown lengthening) when it is appropriate.

 Target Audience: General Dentists, Specialists, Lab Technicians

 CE Codes: #180 (2L), #250 (2L, 1P), #370 (1L), #490 (1L), #610 (2L), #690 (1L, 1P), #730 (3L, 1P), #780 (1L)